ASCIA Guidelines - Adrenaline (Epinephrine) Autoinjector Prescription

 Adrenaline autoinjector dose recommendations

-If there is a concern regarding the requirement for an adrenaline autoinjector for an infant under 10kg, patients should be referred to a clinical immunology/allergy specialist for assessment.
+If there is a concern regarding the requirement for an adrenaline autoinjector for an infant under 7.5 kg, patients should be referred to a clinical immunology/allergy specialist for assessment.
 The issues should be discussed with the parents based on a risk assessment.
-Where it is felt that it is essential for emergency adrenaline to be prescribed for a child less than 10kg, the risk of administering a ‘fixed’ overdose via an EpiPen Jr is considered to be lower than the risk of a dose error with an adrenaline ampoule and syringe.
+Where it is felt that it is essential for emergency adrenaline to be prescribed for a child less than 7.5 kg, the risk of administering a ‘fixed’ overdose via a 0.15mg device is considered to be lower than the risk of a dose error with an adrenaline ampoule and syringe.

 Number of devices to be prescribed

-In children, two devices per prescription are routinely recommended.
-This allows one device to be with the patient (or for parental use at home for younger children) and one device to be available for use at childcare or school.
+Two devices per prescription are routinely recommended.
+This allows one device to be with the patient (or for parental use at home for younger children), and one device to be available for use at the early childhood education/care centre or school.
 Additional devices (if desired) may be purchased privately without prescription in Australia, since more than two devices at a time are not PBS subsidised in Australia.
 There is currently no Pharmac subsidy for adrenaline autoinjectors in New Zealand therefore all devices need to be purchased privately.